doITmagic/go-snippets/patterns/creational/factory/readme.md

 Second we create the Pistol struct, which implements the Pistoler interface.
 Third we create 2 concrete types of Pistols, the Beretta and the Colt, both of which embed the Pistol struct and indirectly implement all Pistol method.

-Finally, we create getGun() function, which acts as a factory for creating different types of Pistols by taking a string parameter and returning a Pistoler interface.
+Finally, we create getPistol() function, which acts as a factory for creating different types of Pistols by taking a string parameter and returning a Pistoler interface.